DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 * There are two possible ways to obtain a heartstone from a night hag: willingly, or by force.
 * To obtain the heartstone willingly, the players must likely bargain something of great value in exchange for a loan of the heartstone.
 Hags are legendary dealmakers, and can be trusted to hew to the letter of their word—but *only* the letter.
 * To obtain the heartstone by force, the players will need to incapacitate or kill the hag.
 However, this is far more difficult for multiple reasons.
 First, hags tend to gather in covens of three, a practice that makes each hag stronger and provides easy access to allies.
 (Victor asks the players nervously whether the hag is known to have any “sisters” or “daughters.”)
 Second, **night hags** in particular can use their heartstones to flee into the Ethereal Plane as soon as they feel threatened—an escape mechanism that can’t be counteracted.
 * To prevent the hag from escaping into the Ethereal Plane mid-combat, the players will need to seal her in a binding circle before initiating hostilities.
-Victor isn’t sure how to make such a binding circle, but asks the players to give him an additional day to research it before setting off for the hag’s lair.
 Victor also advises the players to obtain silvered weapons, which will be needed to bypass the hags’ strong demonic defenses.
+### The Heart of the Windmill

-If the players tell Victor about Franz's words, he responds as follows:

-* Victor recognizes the "twisted, onyx-black stone" as resembling the description of a night hag's heartstone provided in *Ethereal Entities.*
+If the players tell Victor about Franz's words, he recognizes the "twisted, onyx-black stone" as resembling the description of a night hag's heartstone provided in *Ethereal Entities.*

-* Victor isn't sure what Franz meant about "the heart of the windmill."
-However, he agrees to attempt to research the windmill in his father's library to investigate further.
+Victor isn't sure what Franz meant about "the heart of the windmill."
+(He's sure it's not a heartstone, because night hags always keep their heartstones on their person.)

-# I4.
-Stella’s Discovery
-<span class="citation"><em>This scene takes place in Chapter 5: Area N3t.</em></span>
+Victor recalls seeing information about the windmill in an old book of records in his father's library.
+(Victor recalls the book bitterly because Vargas made him write a report on Vallakian history as punishment when Victor spoke ill of the town's founder, Boris Vallakovich.)

-When the players return to [[Non-Player Characters#Victor Vallakovich|Victor]]’s workroom the following day, he is able to provide a blueprint of the windmill found in a book of records in his father's library, located alongside the original assignment of land from Baron Boris Vallakovich to Gustav and Elisabeth Durst.
+Upon retrieving the book, Victor opens it to reveal a blueprint of the windmill, located alongside the original assignment of land from Baron Boris Vallakovich to Gustav and Elisabeth Durst.
 He points out excitedly that the design for the millstone contains a compartment built into its side—likely as a place for storage.
 If the hags are hiding something other than a heartstone in the windmill, it's likely located in that compartment.
+### The Binding Ritual

-He anxiously informs them that he has been unable to find a means of performing the binding ritual.
+Victor anxiously informs the players that he has been unable to find a means of performing the binding ritual.
 Turning to the relevant page in his spellbook, he shows them an illustration that depicts a binding circle, but complains that the book itself provides no information about how to actually create one.

 Soon thereafter, Stella’s spirit can be seen excitedly gesturing from the *spirit mirror*.
 As he interprets her handsigns, Victor’s eyes widen and his face pales.
 “You can’t be serious,” he stammers.
 “Absolutely not!”